tubone24/a2a_mastra/README.md

 A demonstration of Agent-to-Agent (A2A) communication protocol using the Mastra framework, featuring multiple specialized AI agents powered by Amazon Bedrock.
 This project showcases how autonomous agents can communicate, collaborate, and delegate tasks to achieve complex goals.

-**Current Implementation**: All agents are now built with Mastra's standard A2A protocol using Mastra Dev Server, providing unified and consistent agent-to-agent communication across the entire system.
+**Current Implementation**: The system uses a hybrid architecture where Gateway, Data Processor, and Summarizer agents run on Express servers with custom A2A implementation, while Web Search agent has been migrated to Mastra Dev Server with native A2A protocol.

 ![demo](./docs/images/demo.gif)